Got a specific question?

 - At your overnight stop by 2 pm.
 That gives you daylight to check the pitch before you commit to it.

-- High-visibility vest for every person in the cab (France, Spain, Italy, Belgium).
-Must be reachable without stepping outside the vehicle.
-Keep them in the cab glovebox, not in the habitation where you cannot reach them in an emergency.
+- High-visibility vest for every person in the cab, France, Spain, Italy, Belgium.
+Must be reachable without stepping outside the vehicle, so keep them in the cab glovebox.

 - Breathalyser.
 France dropped the mandatory rule in 2020, but carrying one still makes sense if you are driving anywhere near the legal limit.

-- Write your UK insurer's 24/7 emergency line on a card and keep it in the glovebox.
-Phone batteries run out at exactly the wrong moment.
+- Write your UK insurer's 24/7 emergency line on a card in the glovebox; phone batteries run out at the wrong moment.

-- Keep the British embassy number for each country you are visiting.
-The FCDO website lists every one of them.
+- Keep the British embassy number for each country you visit; the FCDO website lists them all.

-- Know your breakdown provider's international claims line before you leave.
-Calling a local garage first typically voids your cover entirely.
+- Know your breakdown provider's international claims line.
+Calling a local garage first typically voids your cover.
+Our breakdown and insurance guide covers who to call and in what order.

 Are gas attacks on motorhomes real?